 - Program plan

 The PWC curriculum grows out of research grounded in anthropology, philosophy, psychology, sociology, linguistics and literature.
 Students examine the way written and oral communication works in professional, academic, artistic, personal and public settings.

-Program courses emphasize the multicultural, multi-modal and team-oriented character of professional writing practice.
-Workshop-style classes give PWC students experience with creative nonfiction, cross-cultural communications and research-based writing in science, finance, environmental studies and journalistic investigation.
+The program's curriculum emphasizes the multicultural, multi-modal and team-oriented character of a professional writing practice that corresponds to technological and cultural shifts of our contemporary world.
+Seminars and workshop-style classes give PWC students experience with cross-cultural communications and research-based writing in six different streams:

 Program of Study (POSt)

 - Major Program ERMAJ1302 Professional Writing and Communication (Arts)

 - Minor Program ERMIN1302 Professional Writing and Communication (Arts)

 Discover the building blocks of an editor’s skills in WRI365Y5 Editing: Principles and Practice.
 You will learn the principles of editing and the editorial process as it applies to many forms of media.

 Take WRI420H5 Making a Book to learn about the process of publishing your own book.
 You will learn the principles, procedures and practices in book publishing and by the end of the course, you will be a published author!

 PWC faculty members help students organize and participate in publishing and reading events within the university, including Mindwaves, the official journal of the PWC program; book launches for PWC course collections or student publications; and evening readings of student work.
 Faculty also help students get involved in the writing, publishing, journalism and broadcast world.